Upgrade Issues with Tibbo Device Monitor on Windows

-There is a fundamental problem with with all hooks in general and with so-called legacy filter drivers in Windows in particular – it’s not always possible to safely remove them.
+There is a fundamental problem with all hooks in general and with so-called legacy filter drivers in Windows in particular – it’s not always possible to safely remove them.
 The key word here is safely – under certain conditions removing a hook would destabilize the system.
-In such cases the only way to deal with the issue is to schedule a reboot and after that start with a clean slate.
+In such cases, the only way to deal with the issue is to schedule a reboot and after that start with a clean slate.

 Due to a bug in the Tibbo Device Monitor MSI installer (fixed in